Help

 What to do in such cases?

-• First, please check with the provider whether data export is possible on your platform.
+- First, please check with the provider whether data export is possible on your platform.
 Even if it is not listed as an option, exported data can be imported if it can be converted to CSV

-• How to Export from WordPress
+- How to export from WordPress

-1. Log in to the admin panel
+1. Log in to the admin dashboard

 2. Go to [Tools] > [Export]